NasirSethe/Mobile-Portfolio/README.md

-# Mobile-Portfolio
+# Review-Project

-This project is the mobile version of the portfolio - Mobile First Design
+This is an exercise on how to give a professional code review on a past project.

 <a name="readme-top"></a>